Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 Initially, mHealth apps were meant to help in developing countries that have few doctors and where people are constantly deprived of medical care.
 Since most people living in these countries do use mobile phones, it was just a matter of time before healthcare converged with the mobile market.

+The impact of mobile technology in healthcare has been tremendous in the past few years.
 Mobile apps for healthcare do lots of things, from teaching human anatomy and providing access to information quickly when it’s most needed to monitoring vitals and managing whole facilities by connecting doctors and allowing them to share information without red tape.

 In 2017, there were over 318,000 mHealth apps, with 40% related to healthcare rather than just wellness.
 In 2019, this number will be significantly higher, and by 2023, the global mobile health market is expected to reach $102.35 billion.
 However, the adoption of mHealth applications is still slow.